 She even doesn't kill the daughter (a living witness) and apologizes for doing the killing in front of her.
 She tells the daughter that, if and when she needs to avenge her mother, The Bride will be waiting.

 Toward the end of Kingdom of Heaven, King Baldwin IV offers Balian his sister Sybilla's hand in marriage.
 Sybilla is already married to Guy de Lusignan, but Baldwin IV offers to have Guy executed to allow the marriage to occur.
 It seems like a no-brainer, as it would allow Balian to ascend to the throne of Jerusalem, it would allow him to marry the woman he genuinely loves, and it would allow Balian to have a dangerous political rival eliminated.
 Balian, however, refuses, his piety not allowing him to have any part in Guy's death.
 Guy is allowed to live, and after Baldwin's death, ascends to the throne of Jerusalem, immediately inciting a war that allows Saladin's troops to overrun and capture Jerusalem.
 Had Balian accepted Baldwin's offer, Jerusalem would've remained in Crusader hands.

 Balian realized long before anyone else did, that Jerusalem in Saladin's hands was not a bad thing at all, and in fact gives a passionate speech at the end of the movie not for the Crusaders to hold Jerusalem to their deaths, but in fact to lay down their arms and surrender for the glory of God.
 So he actually subverts the trope later.

 In The Last Samurai, the samurai refuse to use firearms and technology as they considered them "dishonorable."
-But in real life, the samurai were more than willing to use firearms.

 In Lord of War, agent Valentine will never break the law in order to arrest or stop Yuri Orlov.